changnet/lua_bson/README.md

 | 00                | type EOO ('end of object')          |
 | 00 ...            | padding,a bson doc at least 64bytes |

-* root document always be document
+* root document always be document,can't be array.
-* find a key need to iterate every key
+* find a key need to iterate every key.

 See more at http://bsonspec.org/faq.html